Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Rational P -laminations, their gluing and the mutation equivariance

 For the general case, it suffices to consider two triangulations $\tri$, $\tri'$ related by a single flip along an edge $E \in e_{\mathrm{int}}(\tri)$.
 Let $Q$ be the unique quadrilateral in $\tri$ containing $E$ as a diagonal, and $\Sigma':=\Sigma \setminus \interior Q$ the complement marked surface.
 It is obvious that the shear coordinates assigned to the vertices outside $Q$ are unchanged.
 On the other hand, the coordinates assigned to the vertices on $Q$ transform correctly from the argument above under the corresponding coordinate transformation on $\cL^p(Q,\bQ)$.
 Since $\Sigma$ is obtained by gluing $Q$ with $\Sigma'$ and the shear coordinates are obtained by amalgamating those on $\cL^p(Q,\bQ)$ and $\cL^p(\Sigma',\bQ)$ by \cref{thm:amalgamation}, the statement follows from the fact that the amalgamations commute with cluster $\X$-transformations \cite[Lemma 2.2]{FG06a}. \end{proof}

 \begin{rem} For an unpunctured surface $\Sigma$, the fastest way to introduce the coordinate system $\sfx_\tri$ on $\cL^p(\Sigma,\bQ)$ which transforms correctly under the flips would be to define it via the relation \eqref{eq:ensemble_relation} in view of \cref{lem:ensemble_bijection}.
-On the other hand, our approach to intrinsically introduce the shear coordinates makes the amalgamation formula in \cref{thm:amalgamation} manifest.
-It would be rather non-trivial to derive this formula only from the relation \eqref{eq:ensemble_relation}. \end{rem}
+Then, however, it becomes rather difficult to obtain the amalgamation formula in \cref{thm:amalgamation}, since the (tropical) $\A$-coordinates do not behave so simply as the (tropical) $\X$-coordinates under the gluing.
+Indeed, the following naive diagram does not commute: